domingoslequechane/domingoslequechane/README.md

 # Hi, I'm _Lequechane 👋

-- 🌱 I’m currently learning Flutter and Kotlin
+- 🌱 I’m currently learning Flutter
-- 👀 I'm interested in Mobile Development as a whole
+- 👀 I'm interested in Mobile Development
 - 💙 What moves me? is the ability to impact lives through technology
-- 💬 Ask me about on Linkedin Or Email
+- 💬 Ask me about on Linkedin, Email or Instagram
-- 📫 How to reach me: use the Social Media below
+- 📫 How to reach me? please, use the Social Media below

 <!-- Statistic -->
 <div align="center">